steven-isbell/js-compiler/README.md

 # JS Compiler

-A useless compiler for learning the basics of compilers.
+A less than useful compiler for learning the basics of compilers.